mullvad/mullvadvpn-app/docs/relay-selector.md

 Whilst all user selected constraints are always honored, when the user hasn't selected any specific constraints, following default ones will take effect:

-- If no tunnel protocol is specified, the first two connection attempts will use WireGuard, over a random port at first and then port 53.
-From the third attempt onwards, OpenVPN will be used, alternating between UDP on any port and TCP on port 443.
+- If no tunnel protocol is specified, the first three connection attempts will use WireGuard.
+All remaining attempts will use OpenVPN.
+If no specific constraints are set:
+  - The first two attempts will connect to a Wireguard server, first on a random port, and then port 53.
+  - The third attempt will connect to a Wireguard server on port 80 with _udp2tcp_.
+  - Remaining attempts will connect to OpenVPN servers, first over UDP on two random ports, and then over TCP on port 443.
+Remaining attempts alternate between TCP and UDP on random ports.

 - If the tunnel protocol is specified as WireGuard and obfuscation mode is set to _Auto_:
   - First two attempts will be used without _udp2tcp_, using a random port on first attempt, and